Harisene/osc-backend-test/README.md

 ```

 **4. Create database and tables**
-First of all make sure the postgres database server is up and running.
-Run below command to create database and tables.
+First of all make sure the Postgres database server is up and running.
+Run the below command to create a database and tables.

 ```
 npx prisma migrate dev